Lessons from the Raising of Lazarus

 I need to remember this truth and cultivate patience and trust.
 This will help me withstand the storms of life.

-Jesus explained quite clearly that his purpose was to reveal God’s glory.
+Jesus explained clearly that his purpose was to reveal God’s glory.

 Do I trust him in hard times and see them as opportunities to reveal His glory?
 (Sometimes…)